Eke/EMEmojiableBtn/README.md

 ### 2. Custom styled instance
 #### Example Code

 With this instance you can fully custom your component.
-Following the **JOEmojiableConfig** variables.
+Following the **EMEmojiableBtn** variables.

 You can custom your selector with the following variables, used in the